Fechin/reference/source/_posts/networkports.md

 categories:
   - Other
 intro: |
-  A network port cheat sheet with non-exhaustive list of ports used according to their field of application.
+  A network ports cheat sheet with non-exhaustive list of ports used according to their field of application.
 plugins:
 ---